 - Universal- can connect to other bluetooth helmet intercom systems

 - Can be fiddly to connect- doesn’t always happen first try

 Where to buy the Cardo Packtalk bold motorcycle intercom system?

-You can buy the Cardo Bold from one of these reputable sellers:
+You can also buy the Cardo Bold here:

 Lexin G16 Motorcycle Bluetooth Intercom Multi-Rider